-The PRS for Music Board is committed to maintaining the reputation of PRS for Music and the Group for high standards of conduct in all its business dealings.
-Integrity is one of the five values to which our compliance activities are anchored.
+The Company's Board is committed to maintaining the reputation of the Company for high standards of conduct in all its business dealings.
+Integrity is one of the five values to which compliance activities are anchored.
 Other values are pioneering, inclusive, customer first (service excellence) and collaboration.
 PRS has a Code of Conduct applicable to its members and to licensees which it upholds.
 The Audit Committee reviews and approves control measures and frameworks to maintain high standards of business conduct.
 Under privilege, the Board receives updates on, and where required advises or makes decisions on, material legal matters.
-The Group has in place a number of compliance policies including anti-bribery and corruption, whistleblowing and data privacy and requires relevant employees to undertake mandatory training and assessments.
+The Company has in place a number of compliance policies including anti-bribery and corruption, whistleblowing and data privacy and requires relevant employees to undertake mandatory training and assessments.
 As well as an annual business orientation refresher, Board and Council Members also undertake compliance training and cyber training demonstrating their commitment to the PRS values.